tuliopereirab/arithmetic-encoder-av1/README.md

 ## What is still missing?
 1. **Improve frequency and reduce area**: as higher as an architecture's frequency is, there are always ways to make it even higher without increasing the area.
-2. **Possible solution**: One of the possible solutions for increasing the throughput rate without increasing the frequency would be to remove the multiplication from the _Boolean Operation_ and create on the testbenches the possibility to execute two or three input lines (from the _.csv_ files) during the same clock cycle.
-This would only be possible on the _Boolean Operation_ and would required a burst of booleans.

 ## Project overview
 ### 4-stage pipeline